 Enjoying the finer side of luxury and relaxation is far from the only perk of massage therapy.

-The relaxation you embrace during a massage is actually enabling your body to perform a number of beneficial "chores" that it may not be able to in your daily life due to stress, anxiety, and/or your busy lifestyle.
+The relaxation you consciously feel during a massage is actually also enabling your body to perform a number of beneficial, subconscious "chores" that it may not be able to in your daily life due to stress, anxiety, and/or your busy lifestyle.